 If not, maybe it’s time to ask whether you follow comfort or Jesus.

 7.)
 EVERY PERSON IN YOUR CIRCLE LOOKS AND ACTS LIKE YOU.

 Christians are like manure: spread them out and they help everything grow better.
 Keep them in one big pile and they stink horribly.
 Francis Chan

 A few weeks ago, God introduced me to a young man.
 It was obvious this guy had a tough life.
 But I was drawn to him immediately.
 I invited him to our college ministry events and introduced him to a few of our leaders.
 Then, we had a phone conversation.
 And in this conversation, he informed me he was a homosexual who recently spent time in prison for arson and attempted murder.
 What I thought next is the same thing some of you are probably thinking.
 What if he hurts someone?
 What if he steals something?
 What was I doing?

 See the problem?

 The old demon comfort reared its ugly head.
 When he explained all the “bad” sins he committed, I immediately felt my comfort violated.
 I threw up walls.
 I labeled him.

-And this is what comfort says.
+And this is what comfortable Christianity says.
 The gospel is not good news for everyone.
 It’s good news for those in your circle.
 Instead of a message for the world, the gospel is a message for “your people.”

 When comfort is more important than Jesus, small groups become country clubs and churches become barricaded forts.
 The very ones we should be reaching for Jesus are the ones not allowed to enter.